Need help now? Call 403-815-3040 or book your consultation.

 How do I fix cold sensitive teeth?

-Treatment depends on the cause and may include toothpaste, fluoride, or dental procedures.
+Treatment may include desensitizing toothpaste, fluoride, or dental procedures.

 Is dental sensitivity to cold permanent?

 Not always.
-With proper treatment, sensitivity can be reduced or eliminated.
+With proper care, it can be reduced or eliminated.

 Why is my molar sensitive to cold?

-This could be due to a cavity, crack, or enamel wear in the back teeth.
+Often due to cavities, cracks, or enamel wear in back teeth.

 Can a cavity cause cold sensitivity?

-Yes, cavities can expose the inner layers of the tooth, leading to sensitivity.
+Yes, cavities expose inner layers of the tooth, leading to sensitivity.